joshghent/query-stringifier/README.md

 ## Documentation

+You have a look at the documentation [here](https://joshghent.github.io/query-stringifier/).

 If you ever edit the documentation and wants to generate a new version of it just run the command:

 ```